john-hawthorne/time-capsule-ui/TTD.md

 [ ] Rename AddModal
 [ ] Bugs
 - [ ] Task Type dropdown not updating after changing tasks' task type
+- [ ] After adding a task, the task type doesn't display in the grid when all is selected in the task type dropdown